mathmaster13/palhack/README.md

 The three missing occurences of `MENU_CURSOR_MASK` are in `@showSelection`, `@skipShowingSelectionLevel`, and `@renderFrame`.
 Only the last of these three labels exists in speedhack, and while I have a hunch that the one `$03` in that part of the code is indeed `MENU_CURSOR_MASK`, I cannot be entirely sure.

+## Speedhack Bugs

+The music does not speed up when you're high up on the board; I haven't yet checked if this is a bug or an optimization/quality of life thing.

 ## Converting Speedhack-PAL to PALhack: Issues